 In cases of excessive absences, the student may be required to spend additional time to complete program requirements.
-No student will be allowed to complete such make-up coursework after nine (9) months beyond the end of the program completion date established at the time of enrollment.
+The maximum amount of time allowed to complete the program's coursework is after nine (9) months beyond the end of the program completion date established at the time of enrollment.